Wizehire now integrates with RUN Powered by ADP® and ADP Workforce Now®.

 Fairness and Equity

 When employees believe they are fairly compensated relative to their peers and the market, it creates trust in the organization.
 Trust is a highly motivating factor that encourages employees to perform at their best.
+This is why some organizations practice pay transparency.

 Incentive for Growth

 Compensation practices that provide career advancement and development opportunities can motivate employees to continuously improve their skills and performance.
-Knowing that their efforts can lead to career progression and increased earning potential inspires employees to strive for personal excellence.
+Knowing their efforts can lead to career progression and increased earning potential inspires employees to strive for personal excellence.

 What Are the Components of a Compensation Philosophy?